 Aging lead water pipes are hazardous because of their lead content that can leach into drinking water and harm people.
 A home’s plumbing system should be checked to ensure the pipes are all updated and made of PVC or copper, which are safer and easier to replace than lead pipes.
 A licensed plumber can inspect the entire plumbing system to ensure the pipes are properly connected without leakage and that the water flow is adequate for household use.
 Dripping fixtures or running toilets will be noted in the plumber’s report and may need to be replaced.
 Water pressure and the quality of well water, if used, may be tested.
-At Mountains To Sea Inspections, we realize the damage that a faulty plumbing system can cause to a home, that is why it is one of hundreds of items that is thoroughly inspected during your home inspection in Weaverville.
+At Mountains To Sea Inspections, we realize the damage that a faulty plumbing system can cause to a home, that is why it is one of the hundreds of items that are thoroughly inspected during your home inspection in Weaverville.

 Radon Inspection Black Mountain NC

 Radon is a natural gas found in many parts of the country.
 It emanates from the ground and is not noticeable because it is odorless, tasteless, and colorless.
 Undetected, radon can cause lung cancer in humans.
-Thats why at Mountains To Sea Inspection we have made the investment in the best available radon testing equipment that digitally samples the air column in your home every hour to measure not only radon concentrations but also humidity, temperature, pressure and whether the testing equipment has been moved.
+That’s why at Mountains To Sea Inspection we have made the investment in the best available radon testing equipment that digitally samples the air column in your home every hour to measure not only radon concentrations but also humidity, temperature, pressure and whether the testing equipment has been moved.
 The house is closed up during the testing cycle which runs a minimum of 48 hours.
 The reading on the test equipment will determine if mitigation is needed.
 Mitigation involves installing a suction pipe to redirect radon gas in the basement through a vent leading outside.
 The lowest level of living space is tested again after the test to ensure radon levels are reduced to safe levels.

 Other considerations to be checked in a home include windows which, if deteriorated, may allow rain to trickle inside.
-Structural integrity of beams may also be examined during the foundation inspection or separately.
+The structural integrity of beams may also be examined during the foundation inspection or separately.
 These inspections are well worth the cost and can save a buyer thousands of dollars and huge inconveniences if problems are found.
 Sellers sometimes share repair costs too.
-Have a professional inspect your home for not only the safety of your house, but the safety of those within it as well!
+Have a professional inspect your home for not only the safety of your house but the safety of those within it as well!